Salesforce Apex Tutorial for Beginners

 }

-If you try to override the value for this INT_CONST variable, then you will get an exception – System.FinalException: Final variable has already been initialized.
+If you try to override the value of this INT_CONST variable, you will get the exception – System.FinalException: Final variable has already been initialized.

 Return